eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 Fingerprint
 -----------

-A node is completely characterized by its :token:`operation` and the resources it consumes.
-In the present specification, these are given by :token:`input` and :token:`depends`
+A node is completely characterized by its :term:`operation` and the resources it consumes.
+In the present specification, these are given by :term:`input` and :term:`depends`

 An object representing a fingerprint must support equality testing and must support conversion to a :term:`uid`.